IDSIA/gpforecasting/README.md

-# Time series forcasting with Gaussian Processes
+# Time series forecasting with Gaussian Processes
 ## Related Publication
 The theoretical description of the algorithm implemented in this software and empirical results can be found in: